BirchKwok/lynsedb/README.md

 **python's native api is not thread-safe or process-safe**

-The python native api is only recommended for single-process, single-threaded use; for multi-process, multi-threaded security, use the http api.
+The Python native API is recommended for use in single-process environments, whether single-threaded or multi-threaded; for ensuring process safety in multi-process environments, please use the HTTP API.

 ## Prerequisite